 P.O.
-Box 6222 Indianapolis, Indiana 46206-6222 317-917-6222 www.ncaa.org October 2018
+Box 6222 Indianapolis, Indiana 46206-6222 317-917-6222 ncaa.org November 2020

 NCAA, NCAA logo, National Collegiate Athletic Association and Elite 90 are registered marks of the Association and use in any manner is prohibited unless prior approval is obtained from the Association.